MattBanuag/pokedex/README.md

 Feel like a Pokémon trainer with this Pokédex.
 Made with HTML, CSS, and Vanilla JavaScript.

 Fetching from the PokeAPI to create a replica of the Pokedex.
-Best used on mobile.

 ### Languages
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)